Severe Thunderstorm Watch Now In Effect For Rockland County As Downpours Cause Flooding

 - Orange

 A Flash Flood Warning is in effect until 3:30 p.m.
-Sunday for central and southern Westchester, as well as two areas in Connecticut: all of Fairfield County as well as west-central New Haven County.
+Sunday for central and southern Westchester, and until 6 p.m.
+Sunday in parts of Connecticut: Fairfield County as well as west-central New Haven County.

 Earlier report - Storms With Repeated Downpours Will Accompany Slow-Moving Front: Here's Timing, 5-Day Forecast